ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. System captures and stores the transaction details for audit purpose (except PII data).

 #### C. Authenticate online/offline login of the Supervisor to the client application [**[↑]**](#table-of-content)
-If the Registration Client is offline, then system allows the supervisor to log in the client machine only with a password-based login.
-Whereas, if the Registration Client is online, the supervisor can log in to the client machine with all various type of login such as Password-based login, OTP based login, etc.
+If the registration client is offline, then system allows the supervisor to log in the client machine only with a password-based login.
+Whereas, if the registration client is online, the supervisor can log in to the client machine with all various type of login such as Password-based login, OTP based login, etc.

-When a supervisor opts to log in the client machine, the systems displays the appropriate options as per the mode of login.
+When a supervisor opts to log in the client machine, the system displays the appropriate options as per the mode of login.

 * If the mode of login is username and password, displays the password-based login.
 * If the mode of login is username and OTP, display the OTP based login